Felonies to 4.0s

 Antonio Reza ’18 beat the odds and graduated top of his class

 When Antonio Reza arrived at USF in 2016 after serving jail time, he didn't want his new classmates or professors to know about his past.
-His goal was to stay under the radar and prove himself without the stigma of his felony conviction.
+His goal was to stay under the radar, complete his degree in communication studies, and prove himself without the stigma of his felony conviction.

 But the first class he took was criminology, which included a visit to a state prison that required security clearance.
 Reza ’18 knew that his conviction would show up in the security check, so he met with sociology Professor Kimberly Richman after class and told her about driving the getaway car in four armed robberies in the East Bay when he was a teenager.

 She kept his secret throughout the semester, but on the last day of class, Reza told his story to his classmates, taking full responsibility for his actions and answering their questions about his experience in the criminal justice system.